ScottLinnn/Papers-System/README.md

 # ReadDB
 I'm interested in database systems and I plan to learn this field broadly by reading papers, so I make a repo as a notebook as I read papers.
+Since I target at learning things I'm interested in, the notes may omit many details in the papers.

 ## Abbreviation
 Transaction - Tx